 Here is my basic "how-to" guide to making silicone rubber molds as well as plastic resin casting.
-Many of my projects, over the last 10 years (B9 Robot, Twilight Zone Mystic Seer and Back to the Future Flux Capacitor) have forced me to learn how to make silicone rubber molds and how to cast plastic resin parts.
+Many of my projects, over the last 10 years have forced me to learn how to make silicone rubber molds and how to cast plastic resin parts.
 Hopefully you will pick up a few tips here that will help you avoid some of the problems I encountered.
 These mold making tips can be used by the hobbyist to make chocolate molds, soap molds and candle molds as well.
 When making food molds be sure to only use food safe silicone materials.

 First, a few things you'll need.
 Get yourself a good 400+ piece basic set of LEGOS.
 Yes, I said LEGOS!
 If you're lucky you have a son that went through the LEGOS phase.
 If you're like me, you may still have yours from when you were young.
 Either way, they are a must if you want to quickly make molds of various sizes.
 You want a set with just the basic pieces and none of the fancy special pieces.

-Another more expensive option is to purchase an actual industrial Vacuum canister.
-For about $110 you can get a stainless steel vacuum chamber that will last you many years.
+/a> Another more expensive option is to purchase an actual Industrial Vacuum Canister.
+For about $120 you can get a stainless steel vacuum chamber that will last you many years.
 I used the food canisters for several years until I noticed small cracks in the walls.
 I quickly purchased a stainless steel vacuum chamber like the one pictured here.

 You may want to pick up one of the "starter" molding rubber kits and plastic resin kits.
 I have tried kits from both Smooth-On and Por-a-Cast.
-Smooth-On has what they call "Super Sampler" kits that contain enough rubber for several small molds and dozens of small resin parts.
+Smooth-On has what they call "Moldmaking & Casting Pourable Starter Kit" which contains enough rubber for several small molds and dozens of small plastic resin parts.